90th Scripps National Spelling Bee

-The 90th Scripps National Spelling Bee was held at the Gaylord National Resort & Convention Center in National Harbor, Maryland (its seventh year at this location) from May 30 to June 1, 2017, with "Bee Week" events running for spellers between May 28 and June 3, and televised coverage on May 31 and June 1.
+The 90th Scripps National Spelling Bee was held at the Gaylord National Resort & Convention Center in National Harbor, Maryland, United States from May 30 to June 1, 2017, with "Bee Week" events running for spellers between May 28 and June 3, and televised coverage on May 31 and June 1.
 Ananya Vinay, 12, won the competition by successfully spelling "marocain" in the final round.
-In fact, she made history as he had placed 172nd place in the 2016 Scripps National Spelling Bee, and then she won the 2017 edition.
-There is a remarkable moment when Shourav Dasari correctly spelled "Mogollon" in five seconds.
+She had also placed 172nd place in the 2016 Scripps National Spelling Bee.